Last Updated on July 21, 2021 by Audrey Scott

-More Photos from Paharpur Buddhist Monastery
+More Photos: Paharpur Buddhist Monastery

-Rural Homestay: Bangladesh Village Exploration
+Rural Homestay in a Bangladesh Village Exploration

 Bangladesh’s cities are busy, harried and full of people, traffic and commotion.
 From our perspective, an absolute must in Bangladesh: spending time in rural Bangladesh to get a completely different perspective.
 One of the highlights of our trip was a two-day village homestay in the village of Hatiandha outside of the city of Natore.